-Coronavirus must be reported to the Chester County Health Department to ensure an investigation and contact tracing can be conducted.
+Coronavirus is a reportable illness that must be reported to the Chester County Health Department for appropriate follow-up.

-Schools should anticipate reports of COVID-19 will be received directly from parents/caretaker, students, staff, or rumors.
+Reports of COVID-19 will be received by schools directly from parents/caretaker, students, staff, or rumors.
 All reports should be taken seriously and require the following actions:

-- If the individual(s) involved was not on school property, the school should contact the individual and instruct him/her to remain off school property until the return to school requirements are met, or are provided return to school guidance from the Chester County Health Department (for those reporting positive test result, or are a close contact). - If the individual(s) involved are on school property, they should be sent to the isolation room/area of the school see Monitoring Student and Staff Health and Cleaning, Sanitizing, Disinfecting, and Ventilation. - The school nurse or designee must submit COVID-19 reports to the Chester County Health see When to Report and How to Report. - The district/school should consider sharing a standard communication to the community at the time of the FIRST confirmed positives test result sample community communication will be provided.
-It is not advised that schools communicate about every COVID-19 report or subsequent positive test result.
+• If the individual(s) involved was not on school property, the school should contact the individual and instruct him/her to remain off school property until the return to school requirements are met, or are provided return to school guidance from the Chester County Health Department (for those reporting positive test result, or are a close contact).

+- If the individual(s) involved are on school property, they should be sent to the isolation room/area of the school see Monitoring Student and Staff Health and Cleaning, Sanitizing, Disinfecting, and Ventilation. - The school nurse or designee must submit COVID-19 report form to the Chester County Health Department see When to Report and How to Report below. - The district/school should consider sharing a standard communication to the community when COVID cases are identified sample community communication is available on our website.
 The Chester County Health Department will collaborate with schools for public communications to ensure accuracy and consistency. - The district/school should consider setting communication expectations with families and staff in advance of the start of the school year.